 urban systems, in deepening the theoretical understanding of cities as complex systems, or in illuminating the implications for urban planning, there is still a lack of well-founded conceptual

 thinking on the methodological foundations and the strategies of modeling urban complexity across the disciplines.

 Bringing together experts from the fields of urban and spatial planning, ecology, urban geography, real estate analysis, organizational cybernetics, stochastic optimization, and literary studies, as well as specialists in various systems approaches and in transdisciplinary methodologies of urban analysis, the volume seeks to advance the discussion on multidisciplinary approaches to urban modeling.

-Raab, Josef, ed.
+Raab, Josef, editor.
 New World Colors: Ethnicity, Belonging, and Difference in the Americas.
-Trier: Wissenschaftlicher Verlag Trier & Tempe, AZ: Bilingual Press, 2014.
-Print.
+Trier, Wissenschaftlicher Verlag Trier & Tempe, AZ: Bilingual Press, 2014.

 Focusing on developments of the past half-century, this volume rediscovers the Americas as contested continents.
 Its twenty essays explore ethnicity, belonging, and difference in sites and

 contexts located throughout the Western Hemisphere—from Canada and the United States to Bolivia and Chile.
 They examine methods and motives for constructing identities and declaring affiliations